omaarrwaell/Networks-Project/README.md

 git clone https://github.com/omaarrwaell/Time-for-travel/
 cd Time-for-travel
 ```
 2- Create a new Project and a Cluster at <a href="https://www.mongodb.com/atlas/database">MongoDB Atlas</a>

+3- Create a new Database inside the cluster and create a Collection inside the Database.
+This Collection will hold the users data.

-3- Adding a .env file in the root application folder with the following content:
+4- Adding a .env file in the root application folder with the following content:
 ```bash
 mongoURL = YOUR_MongoDBAtlas_Cluster_URL
 database = YOUR_DATABASE_NAME